gemrs/gem/doc/sphinx/api/gem/game/entity/class_EntityCollection.rst

    .. py:attribute:: adding

-      The slice of entities being added in the next cycle
+      The :py:class:`EntitySlice` of entities being added in the next cycle

    .. py:attribute:: removing

-      The slice of entities being removed in the next cycle
+      The :py:class:`EntitySlice` of entities being removed in the next cycle

    .. py:attribute:: entities

-      The slice of entities currently in the collection
+      The :py:class:`EntitySlice` of entities currently in the collection

    .. rubric:: Methods